huggingface/lerobot/examples/7_get_started_with_real_robot.md

 poetry install --sync --extras "koch"
 ```

-Next, connect the leader arm (the smaller one) to the 5V power supply and the follower arm to the 12V power supply.
-Then, connect both arms to your computer via USB.

-**Pro tip**
+You are now ready to plug the 5V power supply to the motor bus of the leader arm (the smaller one) since all its motors only require 5V.

+Then plug the 12V power supply to the motor bus of the follower arm.
+It has two motors that need 12V, and the rest will be powered with 5V through the voltage convertor.

+Finally, connect both arms to your computer via USB.
+Note that the USB doesn't provide any power, and both arms need to be plugged in with their associated power supply to be detected by your computer.

+*Copy pasting python code*

-In the upcoming sections, you'll learn how our code functions by experimenting with Python scripts in your terminal.
-If this is your first time using the tutorial, we highly recommend going through these steps.
+In the upcoming sections, you'll learn about our classes and functions by running some python code, in an interactive session, or by copy-pasting it in a python file.
+If it's your first time using the tutorial, we highly recommend going through these steps to get deeper intuition about how things work.
 Once you're more familiar, you can streamline the process by directly running the teleoperate script (which is detailed further in the tutorial):
 ```bash
 python lerobot/scripts/control_robot.py teleoperate \
   --robot-path lerobot/configs/robot/koch.yaml \